 - Color the letter with crayons.
-We did this as a family so Daddy came and made his too !
+We did this as a family so Daddy came and made him too !

 - While they color cut out the pictures.

-- While you cuts the letters out your child and husband can play puppets with their picture cut outs !
+- While you cut the letters out your child and significant other can play puppets with their picture cut-outs!

 - Add glue to your cut out letter and glue it to the backing.